 There never has been a more challenging time to be a leader.
 Everything that can change, is changing.
 Customers are shifting their behaviors, new and disruptive business models are reshaping industries - and everywhere you look, technology is transforming our experience of the world and how we do things.

 In this collection of articles written for the Harvard Business Review, futurist Mike Walsh explores the implications of the Algorithmic Age, and the challenges and opportunities raised by AI.
 In his view, the leaders of the future need to embrace an entirely new set of skills, capabilities and mindsets in order to be successful.
 We have to become algorithmic rather than analogue leaders - which means we have to both cultivate a deep understanding of human complexity as well as a flair for computational thinking.

-Here are six recommended articles by Mike Walsh:
+Here are some recommended articles by Mike Walsh:

 The Covid-19 crisis forced many businesses to suddenly adapt to having an entirely remote workforce.
 And once we all got past the novel challenges of family interruptions, #funnycatvideos, and virtual etiquette, a more complex problem raised its head: How do you work together when you are, in fact, alone?

 We fear a future where robots take our jobs, but what happens when a significant portion of the workforce ends up in algorithmically managed jobs with little future and few possibilities for advancement?

 Our new world of sensors, smartphones, and connected devices means more data than ever — but does it also mean that it’s getting easier to make well-informed decisions?
 Quite the contrary, in fact.
 What’s more important than how much data you have is how it frames the way you think.
 Too often, leaders under pressure to appear decisive attempt to deal with complex issues with simple rules or analogies, selectively using data to justify poor judgment calls.
 But what if rather than trying to be right, you could be less wrong over time?